Frequently Asked Questions

 When is the best time for a child to start learning?

 The best period to start our course is when a child starts writing numbers from 0 to 9.
-Children from late Kindergarten to Primary One or Two have the best learning and absorbing brain power.
+Children from late Kindergarten to Year One or Two have the best learning and absorbing brain power.
 This is the best time for nurturing the brain’s abilities and a critical stage at which a child can start to grasp mathematical concepts.

 The stages of development of the brain is as follow: